Shaughny/Computer-Networking/README.md

-# cUrl-like program for making GET and POST Requests
+# cURL-like program for making GET and POST Requests